AshmitThakur23/wifi-security-analyzer/README.md

 - 📊 **Risk Scoring** - Provides 0-100 risk score with detailed explanations
 - 💡 **Smart Recommendations** - Tells you exactly what to do

+## 📘 Technical Concepts Explained

+• WPA3 – Latest and strongest WiFi encryption
+• WPA2 – Standard encryption, still safe but not perfect
+• WEP – Old and extremely weak, easily hackable
+• Evil Twin Attack – Fake WiFi pretending to be real
+• DNS Hijacking – Redirecting you to fake websites
+• ARP Spoofing – Hacker pretending to be your router
+• KRACK Attack – WPA2 key reinstallation attack
+• SSL Stripping – HTTPS downgraded to HTTP
+• Deauthentication Attack – Hacker forces you offline
+• Captive Portal – Login page WiFi that can monitor traffic

 ### ✅ Feature 2: Network Device Monitoring
 ```
 🏠 YOUR HOME NETWORK                 🔍 DEVICE SCAN                 🚨 THREAT DETECTION